-National Environment Agency - Chemical Control and Management Department (Rotterdam Convention PIC Procedure)
+National Environment Agency - Chemical Control and Management Department (Rotterdam Convention on the Prior Informed Consent (PIC) Procedure)

 On 24 May 2005, Singapore deposited its instruments of ratification and accession with the Secretary-General of the United Nations in New York.
 The Convention has entered into force for Singapore on 21 Aug 2005 (i.e. the 90th day after the date of deposit of the instruments).
-The Chemical Control and Management Department (CCMD) of the National Environment Agency (NEA) is Singapore’s Designated National Authority (DNA) under the PIC procedure.
+The Chemical Control and Management Department (CCMD) of the National Environment Agency (NEA) is Singapore’s Designated National Authority (DNA) under the Prior Informed Consent (PIC) procedure.

-With effect from 21 Aug 2005, all imports and exports of hazardous chemicals in Appendix C are subjected to the PIC procedure.
+With effect from 21 Aug 2005, international trade of hazardous chemicals that are listed under the Convention are subject to the PIC procedure.
+Under the PIC procedure, countries exporting hazardous chemicals identified in the Convention are only allowed to export to Parties that consent to the import of these PIC chemicals.
 A customs permit must be obtained through TradeNet before the goods arrive in/depart from Singapore.

-Import permit applications for PIC chemical on the TradeNet
+Import permit applications for PIC chemicals on the TradeNet

-Export permit applications for PIC chemical on the TradeNet
+Export permit applications for PIC chemicals on the TradeNet

-For more information and updates, please visit CCMD’s website.
+For more information and updates, please visit NEA website.

 For the list of PIC chemicals, please visit Rotterdam Convention’s website.